-Description of 21st Century Skills: This subject has been designed to develop students understanding of technology and how it functions.
+This subject has been designed to develop students understanding of technology and how it functions.
 Students will develop their critical thinking skills with a focus on working on problem-solving in a variety of activities.
 They will work collaboratively on specific tasks to achieve a set goal, work creatively, and improve their ICT Literacy skills.

-Description of the Learning: In Digital Technology, students will be introduced to Digital System concepts.
-Students will be taught components of an information system, and the purpose of relevant information.
+In Digital Technology, students will be introduced to Digital System concepts.
+Students will be taught components of an information system, and the purpose of useful information.
 They will learn how to work together online on a single task using multiple computers.
 They will have the opportunity to learn about binary, visual representations and programming.
-There will also be some fun activities, including learning how to code using robotics and programmable electronics.
+There will also be some fun activities, with learning how to code using robotics and programmable electronics.
 They will learn some basic 3D design, recreating a real-world object digitally.
 Skills learned in this subject will be cross-disciplinary and can be used to aid further understanding in other subjects.

-Description of the Assessment: Students will create a poster showing the different hardware and software that go into a Digital System.
-They will also learn extra skills in UI (User Interface) design by creating and presenting work in the form of an interactive PowerPoint presentation that classifies the different components of a Digital System by their category on the Information Processing Steps.
+Students will create a poster showing the different hardware and software that go into a Digital System, as well as learn extra skills in UI (User Interface) design by creating and presenting work in the form of an interactive PowerPoint presentation that classifies the different components of a Digital System by their category on the Information Processing Steps.
 Students will create their own pixel art image using binary code to represent the individual pixels of the image.
-The students will write code using a compiler that utilises the core concepts of programming: iteration, branching, functions and variables.
-The students will also plan, design and create a 3-dimensional rendering of an object, with a focus on scale.
+The Students will write code using a compiler that utilises the core concepts of programming: iteration, branching, functions, and variable.
+The students will also plan, design and create a 3-dimensional rendering of an object, simulating the relationship between a digital object and its counterpart in the real-world with a focus on the relation to scale.